springone-tour-2020-cicd/katacoda-scenarios/argocd/step5.md

 # Explore the deployment

-If you refresh the Dashboard tab, you should eventually see the app health and status indicators turn green.
+If you refresh the ArgoCD UI tab, you should eventually see the app health and status indicators turn green.

 Click on the box that represents your app deployment.
-Green hearts mean healthy, green circles with checkmarks mean syncd with the gitops repo.
+Green hearts mean healthy, green circles with checkmarks mean syncd with the git repository.

 You should see a visual representation of all of the resources related to the app's deployment.